Mr. and Mrs. Blandings: Critical response

 Jack Gould wrote in The New York Times that the premiere episode of the program "was most disappointing".
 Gould pointed out two problems: performances of the two stars and flaws in the script.
 He said that Grant and Drake read their lines in a too-sophisticated way.
 Regarding the writing, he said, "Much of the dialogue was so utterly implausible and childish that it destroyed whatever credibility the characterizations might have enjoyed."
 He concluded by suggesting that sincerity and simplicity would improve the show.

 John Crosby's review of the program's first two episodes said that the basic plot of each episode should have offered enough complications of its own, but that "the rather lofty, though puzzling exchanges between Mr. and Mrs. Blandings" left listeners puzzled.
 Crosby wrote that Drake's personality "seems to be obscured in fog" and that she tended to tell stories backwards.
 Meanwhile, he added, "Grant's distinctive muscle-bound voice is very much in evidence and should be a very great asset in radio comedy" but had thus far had little to say.

 The trade publication Billboard called Mr. and Mrs. Blandings "a disappointment", blaming Drake and the show's writers.
-The review said, "As an actress, Miss Drake's major charm lies in her glowing youthfulness and facual animation.
+The review said, "As an actress, Miss Drake's major charm lies in her glowing youthfulness and facial animation.
 Both assets, of course, were nil on radio.
 Vocally, the gal was on a par with Johnny-One-Note."
 With regard to the writers, the review said that the script failed to equal the quality of Hodgins's works.
 Despite having "a fertile plot field" available, the script had a "yawn-evoking placidity".

 A review in the trade publication Broadcasting said that the Blandings were "a couple too innocuous to make enemies, or, for that matter, many friends".
 The review said that the show's premise "might come off as agreeable comedy" if scripts were written well, but "Unfortunately, passing through a stable of five writers, it is trampled to a pulp."
 It also noted that a singing commercial for TWA "is far more sprightly than the program".